 - Creating and maintaining the triad personal & professional relationships

 - Coaches gain an increased level of support and greater understating of the club and/or coach expectations by parents and players

 - Highlighting and educating parents and players on their roles and responsibilities

 - Decreasing the risk of issues or concerns arising.

 - Improves the child’s level of enjoyment and sporting experience

 - Social and athletic development

-- Open-communication between all – Everyone on the same page.
+- Open communication between all – Everyone is on the same page.

-It’s important that I highlight that you must always consider the information and how you’ll will interrupt any information, role and responsibilities to parents.
+I must highlight that you must always consider the information and how you will interrupt any information, role and responsibilities to parents.
 One size fits all; does not apply, it’s about knowing what works for you.

 The Sporting Influencer